511lab/FAGPP/README.md

 You can also download the datasets from [dataset](https://github.com/511lab/FAGPP/tree/main/dataset)

 # Codes
-Source Codes on Matlab are available at, [code](https://github.com/511lab/FAGPP/tree/main/code)
+Source Codes on Matlab are available at [code](https://github.com/511lab/FAGPP/tree/main/code)

 1.main.m #The main function of Classification performance.